-WorldSkills, its Members, and all of its activities are governed by its Constitution, Standing Orders, and other official documents like the Code of Ethics and Conduct (CoEC) and Competition Rules.
+WorldSkills, its Members, and all of its activities are governed by its Constitution, Standing Orders, and other official documents like the Code of Ethics and Conduct and Competition Rules.
 The Code of Ethics and Conduct describes WorldSkills values and ethical foundations and how ethical behaviour is promoted and implemented in the everyday work of the organization.
-The Competition Rules are considered subordinate to the CoEC as they embody the values and ethics specifically applied to the Competition activities and the skill competitions themselves.
+The Competition Rules are considered subordinate to the Code of Ethics and Conduct as they embody the values and ethics specifically applied to the Competition activities and the skill competitions themselves.